How to plan a low-cost funeral on a budget in Australia

 This two-step approach (direct cremation plus separate memorial) often costs $2,000 to $4,000 total.
 A single cremation-with-service through a traditional funeral director typically costs $4,000 to $10,000.

 Not every line item on a funeral invoice matters equally.
-Here is where the margin sits:
+These are the areas families most often trim:

-Skip the mourning cars.
-Transport for the family to the crematorium is unnecessary if there is no service.
-If there is a service, drive yourselves.
+Mourning cars.
+Transport for the family to the crematorium is not needed where there is no service.
+Where there is a service, families can drive themselves.

-Skip the funeral-home flowers.
-If you want flowers at a memorial, buy them from a florist directly.
-Funeral director flower packages carry substantial markups.
+Funeral-home flowers.
+Flowers for a memorial can be bought from a florist directly.
+Funeral director flower packages tend to carry substantial markups.

 Providers at the budget end